 A reported 86% of Army service members deployed to Afghanistan slept fewer than seven hours per night, and half slept fewer than five.
 Around 15% of Air Force personnel slept less than 4.5 hours.
 Navy service members slept 5.9 hours on average, with 67% sleeping less than seven hours.

 During training exercises, service members may sleep fewer than five hours per night.
 Typically, that five hours is split up into multiple episodes of sleep, usually lasting less than two hours each.

 U.S. Military Academy cadets sleep fewer than five hours during the week and are woken up several times during the night for training.
 Even on the weekends, when they’re encouraged to sleep more, they still get fewer than seven hours.
 Those in Ranger School only get around three hours per night.

 Soldiers need the same amount of sleep as everybody else, if not more, depending on the physicality of their mission.
-Adults need seven to nine hours of sleep, and people with physically demanding lifestyles — like athletes and service members — may need more.
+Adults need at least seven hours of sleep, and people with physically demanding lifestyles — like athletes and service members — may need more .

 Studies indicate that when soldiers get fewer than four hours of sleep per night, it reduces their effectiveness in combat by 15% to 25%.
 Moreover, studies of Army Rangers show that their testosterone levels are lower after the sleep loss they endure during training, at a time when they need it most for muscle repair and recovery.

 Getting good sleep is essential to a soldier’s day-to-day performance as well as their future mental and physical health.